 Related Reading: Why You Need to Know the Right Reading Levels for Your Kids

-Authoritative parents put in a lot of effort to create and maintain a healthy relationship with their kids.
+Authoritative parents put a lot of effort into creating and maintaining a healthy relationship with their kids.
 Such parents set clear and consistent rules, but they take their children’s opinions into account.
 They also explain the reasons behind their rules.

 Such parents invest time and energy into preventing behavior problems in their children.
-They create a loving and supportive environment for them, use praise and reward as a strategy to inculcate positive behavior.
+They create a loving and supportive environment for them using praise and rewards to inculcate positive behavior.

 They also have reasonable expectations for their children.
 Experts consider this type of parenting as the most reasonable and effective form of parenting.

 Children of authoritative parents rate higher when it comes to mental health.
-They are likely to be good at making decisions and evaluating safety risks on their own.
+They are likely to be good at making decisions and evaluating safety risks independently.

 They are comfortable in expressing their opinions.
 It has been observed that such children are most likely to become responsible adults.